flower-os/flower/README.md

 You can make the iso with `make iso`, and launch qemu and run it with `make run`.
 To enable debug symbols, add `debug=1` to the make command.

+## Contributing

+If you wish to PR something to Flower, thanks so much!
+Just note to please **pull request into development, not master**.

 ## Thanks

 Much thanks to: